bunnylushington/timeclock/README.md

 There is a boolean flag `is-feature` that can be optionally set for each punch-in; these tasks are reflected in the report by a bullet.
 When punching into a task the user will be asked if this flag should be set.
-The prompt text can be customized by setting the variable `timeclock/feature-text`.
-The is-feature indicator in reports can be customized by setting `timeclock/feature-indicator`
+The prompt text can be changed by setting the variable `timeclock/feature-text`.
+The is-feature indicator in reports can be change by setting `timeclock/feature-indicator`

 Without prefix arguments `timeclock/report` will report on all tasks, both those with the is-feature flag set and not.
 With one prefix